 - If the Recipient voluntarily ceases to be employed by the Department during the three years after the Course Completion date then the Recipient must re-pay the department the course fees paid on their behalf.

 - Recipients have four years to complete their course – this is based on part-time study.

 - If a recipient changes roles, schools, or chooses to change their enrolment status (defer, intermission, withdraw, etc.), they must contact the Inclusive Education Scholarships Unit for approval.

-- During your study, if you change roles that does not support students with a disability or additional learning needs, or working with schools to strengthen inclusive practices, you will be deemed ineligible
+- During your study, if you change roles that do not support students with a disability or additional learning needs, or work with schools to strengthen inclusive practices, you will be deemed ineligible.

-- You are not able to defer your first semester/trimester of study –e.g., semester/trimester1, 2022.
-If you do, you will be deemed ineligible.
+- Recipients are not able to defer Semester/Trimester 2 2022 of study.
+Otherwise, the recipient will be deemed ineligible.